JonSnowbd/Ash/README.md

 ## Warning

-For now, Ash is still being largely refactored, this includes class names and style, and general features.
-I do not recommend using Ash yet for stable projects until I've covered all the ground in samples.
+For now, Ash is still refactoring and general features.
+I do not recommend using Ash yet for production projects until I've covered all the ground in samples.

 ## Installation